Dear Parents and Students: September 2020

 Check-out the Orchestra Website and Online Membership Registration!

 This packet is to inform students and families about the basic policies and procedures for the department and to outline the structure of the orchestra program.
-Please attend our first Orchestra Parents meeting on SEPTEMBER 11 at 7:30 in Room A1.
-New this year - All orchestra members and at least one parent must attend a Mandatory Meeting/Fitting Night on Monday, September 23.
-Included in this packet are the following, most of which needs to be returned to school or mailed to our CROPS Treasurer by Friday, SEPTEMBER 13:
+Please attend our first Orchestra Parents zoom meeting on SEPTEMBER 9 at 7:30.
+Uniforms will not be issued this year.
+For performances (video or possible future live performances), students this year will wear the orchestra collared shirt and khaki pants. in this packet are the following, most of which needs to be returned to school or mailed to school (100% virtual students) by Friday, OCTOBER 2:

 - Rehearsal and Performance Calendar